THEVAPERSGUIDE

 Best Universal Fit

-The UNI Pro stands above budget competition with its universal cartridge holder that adjusts to fit any cartridge diameter.
-The OLED display shows precise voltage, battery level, and puff counter.
-Unlike dial-based adjustment, the button-controlled voltage increments in 0.1V steps from 2.0V to 4.2V.
-This precision matters when dialing in different cartridge types.
+The cartridge holder adjusts to fit any diameter.
+That alone makes it worth considering.
+The OLED display shows voltage, battery level, and puff count, and button-controlled voltage moves in 0.1V steps from 2.0V to 4.2V.
+Way more precise than a dial.

 Pros